Codicil: The Will Amendment Explained

 • Attachment to the Original Will: Once correctly executed, the codicil is attached to the original will.
 It's important that it's stored with the will or in a place where it can be easily found after the testator's death.

-• Execution During Probate: Upon the testator's death (the person who made the will), the codicil is read alongside the will during the probate process.
-The codicil's instructions are followed, modifying the original will as specified.
+• Execution During Probate: Upon the testator's (the person who made the will) death, the codicil is read alongside the will during the probate process.
+The codicil's instructions should be followed, modifying the original will as specified.

-• Legal Standing: A codicil holds the same legal weight as the will once properly executed.
-It must be clear, unambiguous, and not in conflict with other parts of the will unless it specifically states that it is revoking specific clauses in the will.
+• Legal Standing: Once properly executed, a codicil holds the same legal weight as the will.
+It must be clear, unambiguous, and not conflict with other parts of the will unless it specifically states that it is revoking specific clauses in the will.

-It's crucial for the codicil to be as clear and specific as possible to avoid any confusion or disputes during the probate process.
+The codicil must be as clear and specific as possible to avoid any confusion or disputes during the probate process.

 The legal requirements for a codicil vary by jurisdiction but generally include the following: